hugodutra-zz/mean-stack-projeto/README.md

 ### ATTENTION:

 Now the application uses github account for authentication.
-YThere are two missing configurations that you need to provide in order to app work.
+There are two missing configurations that you need to provide in order to app work.

 * First, create a new github application at `https://github.com/settings/applications`